Iceland Bucket List: Vatnojokull’s Glacier Sapphire Blue Ice Cave In March

 The snow was a little soft and the incline steep, but the crampons made it pretty easy to climb up.
 At the top, we exited under the bridge and clipped back onto another line to cross the top of the glacier.
 I stayed in the back to get a shot of the line and waited while one of the other guests sat down to take one of those ‘feet in front of landscape’ shots.

 As she was getting up, the rain cover on her pack slipped off and blew away onto the ice.
 For a split second, time slowed down.
 In this sequence, Vigfus turned his head and began to take a step towards the downward slope of the glacier to go after the rain cover.
-My eyes widen as my inside voice screamed out for him not to do it.
+My eyes widened as my inside voice screamed out for him not to do it.
 Simultaneously, as if my thoughts were heard, Vigfus pulled back his step and we watched as the rain cover slid effortless away and disappeared over the edge of the glacier.

 It was a visceral reminder that one misstep and we, too, could have easily slide off the glacier’s smooth and frictionless surface.